imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 - **KServe**
     A Kubernetes extension that makes it easy to deploy and scale AI models as APIs—handles auto-scaling and monitoring.
     **Start:** Install KServe on your Minikube setup and test deploying a simple model server.

-### 🏢 Enterprise AI
+**Enterprise AI:**

 - **Open Platform for Enterprise AI (OPEA)**
     A framework that defines best practices and toolsets for deploying AI in businesses—often co-developed or endorsed by LF AI & Data.
+Active in China
     **Start:** Read the OPEA documentation or sample projects in industrial AI.

 - **Data Prep Kit**
     A collection of tools to clean, standardize, and track data so that machine learning models are trained with high-quality inputs.
     **Start:** Try it on a sample CSV to see how data pipelines can be version-controlled and auditable.

 After familiarized yourself with basic tutorials, try a small project: e.g., train a model in Jupyter, export it via ONNX, deploy with KServe, and monitor with Unity Catalog.